Steven Auscavitch, PhD

-I am a scientist studying the biodiversity and biogeographic patterns of life in the deepest parts of the world's oceans.
-I employ state-of-the-art imaging systems, traditional taxonomic approaches, and next-generation molecular tools to answer long-standing questions about life in unexplored, under-sampled, or data-deficient areas.
+I am a marine scientist and ocean explorer studying life in the deepest parts of the world's oceans.
+I employ state-of-the-art imaging systems, taxonomic approaches, and next-generation molecular tools (often referred to collectively as ‘Omics) to answer long-standing questions about life in unexplored, under-sampled, or data-deficient areas.
 My current research focuses on characterizing the distribution, diversity, and community structure patterns of deep-water corals on seamounts, islands, and atolls.
 More about each of these projects can be seen in Research.

-My research approaches have relied on blending traditional deep-sea survey and characterization methods with emergent technologies, like environmental DNA (eDNA) sequencing, to understand the biology inhabiting these environments.
-This, and the application of other ‘Omics tools, useful for understanding taxonomic and evolutionary relationships among deep-water animals, have led to new deep-sea species discoveries and an understanding of how oceanography influences patterns of seafloor biodiversity, which can shape conservation priorities in our world ocean.
+My research approaches have relied on blending traditional deep-sea survey and characterization methods with emergent technologies, like environmental DNA (eDNA) and machine learning, to understand the biology inhabiting these environments.
+This, and the application of other ‘Omics tools, useful for understanding taxonomic and evolutionary relationships among animals groups, have led to new deep-sea species discoveries and an understanding of how the marine environment influences patterns of ocean life.

 Research Areas